ikarius6/aes256-php-unity/README.md

 aes256-php-unity
 ================

-Encryption and Decryption for php and unity
+AES256 Encryption and Decryption for PHP and Unity